abseil/abseil-cpp/CMake/README.md

 ### Step-by-Step Instructions

-1. If you haven't done so already, integrate the Abseil dependency [CCTZ](https://github.com/google/cctz) into your CMake project.
-Consequently, the target 'cctz' needs to be declared in your CMake project **before** including Abseil.<br>
-Note: If you want to build the Abseil tests, you'll also need [Google Test](https://github.com/google/googletest).
-To disable Abseil tests, you have to pass
-`-DBUILD_TESTING=OFF` when configuring your project with CMake.
+1. If you want to build the Abseil tests, integrate the Abseil dependency [Google Test](https://github.com/google/googletest) into your CMake project.
+To disable Abseil tests, you have to pass `-DBUILD_TESTING=OFF` when configuring your project with CMake.

 2. Download Abseil and copy it into a subdirectory in your CMake project or add